 With that important bit of discussion out of the way, I would add that I do understand why people do wonder if they are biologically related to the parents who raised them, and the families of those parents.

 For many of us, the story of our origins is an important part of how we define ourselves.
 For others, building an accurate genetic family tree is a priority.

 So, regardless of your reasons for wondering, in this post you will learn some simple ways to spot whether your DNA matches the families of both of your parents.

 Your ethnicity estimate can’t help you figure out if your DNA matches your parents or their families

 Ethnicity estimates are the most popular elements of DNA results, and so they get a disproportionate level of attention.
 If your DNA ethnicity estimate (or ancestry composition report) doesn’t match what you know about your family’s history, does it mean that you’ve discovered some sort of secret about your origins?

 I can say with absolute certainty that you should never, ever use your ethnicity estimate to decide that you might not be related to, or descended from, a particular relative.

-Ethnicity estimates cannot help determine paternity, the identity of a grandparent, or any other specific information about our heritage.
+Ethnicity estimates cannot help determine paternity, or provide evidence that you are not descended from a particular grandparent, or guarantee any other specific information about our heritage.

 Check out my post about what ethnicity estimates really are to learn more about how ethnicity is inherited and what we can glean from them.